-2014 15 2015 /16 £000 £000 £000 £000 The Council currently operates three general produce markets on two car park Turnover (60) (61) sites in Sheringham and Cromer.
-They are provided to meet local demands and to Expenditure 128 121 promote tourism.
+The Council currently operates three general produce markets on two car park sites in Sheringham and Cromer.
+They are provided to meet local demands and to promote tourism.
 The trading objective is to minimise the deficit relating to the service.

-Deficit 68 60 The Council lets a total of 17 industrial units over three sites in Fakenham, North Turnover (114) (113) Walsham and Catfield.
-The Catfield and Fakenham sites include starter units Expenditure 81 124 which were developed jointly with EEDA, to provide opportunities for local Deficit / business start ups and developments.
+The Council lets a total of 17 industrial units over three sites in Fakenham, North Walsham and Catfield.
+The Catfield and Fakenham sites include starter units which were developed jointly with EEDA, to provide opportunities for local business start ups and developments.
 The trading objective is to minimise the deficit relating to the service.

-(Surplus) (33) 11 Net (surplus) / deficit on trading operations: 35 - 71
+Net (surplus ) / deficit on trading operations:

 Trading operations are incorporated into the Comprehensive Income and Expenditure Statement.
 Some are an integral part of one of the Council's services to the public (e.g. refuse collection), whilst others are support services to the Council's services to the public.
-The expenditure of these operations is allocated or recharged to headings in the net operating expenditure of continuing operations.
-Only a residual amount of the net surplus on trading operations is charged as other operating expenditure (see Note 7):
+The expenditure of these operations is allocated or recharged to the relevant service area within the CIES Cost of Services (Markets is within Community, Economic Development and Coast.
+The Industrial Units are within Finance & Assets.

-The increased deficit is due to reduced rental income combined with additional repairs and maintenance costs.
-There were also additional capital depreciation charged to the account due to a number of the premises being subject to upward revaluations in 2015/16.
+The increased deficit is due to reduced rental income combined with additional repairs and maintenance costs due there being significant periods where premises remained vacant.